When to replace your pool pump

 • Dried up Lubrication of Bearings

 Bearings also need lubrication so as not to build up rust, especially when the pool and the pump are seldom used.
-There are new models of pool pumps that are now in the market which are self-oiling and maintain the right lubricant to keep the bearings run smoothly at any weather.
+There are new models of pool pumps that are now in the market which are self-oiling and maintain the right lubricant to keep the bearings run smoothly in any weather.

 • Unmatched Pump Assembly

-This is also one of the mistakes committed by pool owners: matching a 1-hp motor to 2-hp impeller or a 2-hp motor to a 1-hp impeller.
+This is also one of the mistakes committed by pool owners: matching a 1-hp motor to the 2-hp impeller or a 2-hp motor to a 1-hp impeller.
 The drive assembly should have the same power as its counterpart to avoid unmatched parts which may cause unbalanced operation that may overheat or overload either part.

 The flanges (of the motor and pump) must also match so that gasket fits and no leak should be observed.
 The bolt holes on the flanges must also be matched each other to avoid pressure drop that may result from the gap.
 The pressure drop will prolong the continuous operation of the pump giving you higher electricity bill.